 The Tillinghast Lecture on International Taxation, delivered annually by a renowned international tax scholar, provides a forum for leading international tax lawyers and educators from around the world to offer ideas on the forefront of the transnational tax arena.

-Hosted by the Graduate Tax Program and moderated by Joshua Blank LLM ’07, involves roundtable discussions with prominent alumni of the Graduate Tax Program and small groups of students (up to 25).
-Rather than focusing on substantive tax issues, guests share what they do on a daily basis and how they have chosen their professional paths.
+The Graduate Tax Program Lunch Series involves roundtable discussions with prominent alumni of the Graduate Tax Program and small groups of students.
+Guests share what they do on a daily basis and how they have chosen their professional paths.
 This forum is a unique way for students to learn about different career paths and for alumni to meet students.
-Sandwiches and refreshments are served.
-At least six lunches are held each year.

 The Estate Planning Brownbag Lunch, held by the Office of Career Services each spring, brings in a speaker who practices in the estate planning area.